 Step 3: Adjust Your Email Frequency When Contacts Aren’t Engaging

 If you’re sending loads of emails to prospects who aren’t engaging, eventually all your email to the team may start going straight to the junk folder.

-Watch your open and especially click-thru rates carefully and consider segmenting your contacts into “low/no engagement,” “medium engagement,” and “high engagement.”
-You can do this process manually or you can use a AI powered plug-in like Seventh Sense to segment by engagement and decrease email volume to contacts who are not interacting with your content.
+Watch your open and especially click-through rates carefully and consider segmenting your contacts into “low/no engagement,” “medium engagement,” and “high engagement.”
+You can do this process manually or you can use an AI powered plug-in like Seventh Sense to segment by engagement and decrease email volume to contacts who are not interacting with your content.

-Remember that click-thru-rates are more a more reliable measure of interest than opens.
+Remember that click-through-rate is a more reliable measurement of interest than opens.
 Open tracking can be inaccurate, and zero-inbox people may see and open all your emails but not actually read or engage with them.